-File Type To Override Log files You can cause log files to be created in a directory other than the environment home directory by using the DB_ENV- >set_lg_dir() method.
-The directory identified here must exist.
+File Type To Override identified here must exist.
 If a relative path is provided, then the directory location is resolved relative to the environment's home directory.
 This method modifies the directory used for database files created and managed by a single environment handle; it does not configure the entire environment.
-This method may not be called after the environment has been opened.
 You can also set a default log file location that is used by the entire environment by using the set_lg_dir parameter in the environment's DB_CONFIG file.
-Note that the set_lg_dir parameter overrides any value set by the DB_ENV->set_lg_dir() method.
-Temporary files You can cause temporary files required by the environment to be created in a directory other than the environment home directory by using the DB_ENV->set_tmp_dir() method.
+Note that the set_lg_dir parameter overrides any value set by the EnvironmentConfig.setLogDirectory() method.
+Temporary files You can cause temporary files required by the environment to be created in a directory other than the environment home directory by using the EnvironmentConfig.setTemporaryDirectory() method.
 The directory identified here must exist.
 If a relative path is provided, then the directory location is resolved relative to the environment's home directory.
 You can also set a temporary file location by using the set_tmp_dir parameter in the environment's DB_CONFIG file.
-Note that the set_tmp_dir parameter overrides any value set by the DB_ENV->set_tmp_dir() method.
-Metadata files You can cause persistent metadata files required by the replicated applications to be created in a directory other than the environment home directory by using the DB_ENV->set_metadata_dir() method.
+Note that the set_tmp_dir parameter overrides any value set by the EnvironmentConfig.setTemporaryDirectory() method.
+Metadata files You can cause persistent metadata files required by the replicated applications to be created in a directory other than the environment home directory by using the EnvironmentConfig.setMetadataDir() method.
 The directory identified here must exist.
 If a relative path is provided, then the directory location is resolved relative to the environment's home directory.
 You can also set a metadata directory location by using the set_metadata_dir parameter in the environment's DB_CONFIG file.
-Note that the set_metadata_dir parameter overrides any value set by the DB_ENV- >set_metadata_dir() method.
+Note that the set_metadata_dir parameter overrides any value set by the EnvironmentConfig.setMetadataDir() method.
 Region files If backed by the filesystem, region files are always placed in the environment home directory.